sbis04/mattermost_suggestor_bot/README.md

 > make

 ## Usage
-Trigger the suggestion via the slash command `/suggestor channels`.
-Other triggers may be added later.
+Suggestions can be triggered using the slash command `/suggestor channels`.